Lifestyle and Fertility: How Healthy Habits Boost Your Chances of Conception

 Can heavy exercise hurt fertility?

 Very high training loads with low energy intake can disrupt ovulation.
-Most people benefit from regular, moderate activity; if cycles are irregular, discuss volume and fueling with a clinician.
+Most people benefit from regular, moderate activity.
+If cycles are irregular, discuss volume and fueling with a clinician.

 How much does sleep matter?